-You can create endpoint policies to assign endpoint profiles and Telemetry gateway lists to groups of Windows, macOS, and Linux endpoints.
+You can create endpoint policies to assign endpoint profiles, on-net detection rules, and Telemetry gateway lists to groups of Windows, macOS, and Linux endpoints.
 The Endpoint Policy > Manage Policies page provides a comprehensive summary of which endpoint policies are applied to which endpoint groups.